MicrosoftDocs/office-docs-powershell/whiteboard/whiteboard-ps/whiteboard/Get-WhiteboardsForTenant.md

 ## DESCRIPTION

 Gets all the whiteboards in a tenant in a specified geography.
 Returns a list of whiteboard objects.
-The data returned is precalculated and therefore not realtime.
-Results are precalculated approximately every two weeks.
+The data is pre-calculated approximately every two weeks and is not realtime.

 ## EXAMPLES